intel/intel-extension-for-transformers/docs/benchmark.md

 ## PyTorchBenchmark

-The PyTorchBenchmark is only used for inference when the input model is an INT8 model.
+`PyTorchBenchmark` is only used for inference when the input model is an INT8 model.

 ```py
 from intel_extension_for_transformers.optimization.benchmark import PyTorchBenchmark, PyTorchBenchmarkArguments